Why Content Architecture is Essential to the Success of CMS Implementations

 - Any dev team can easily automate their code deployment mechanisms such that as soon as

-codeis checked into the Source Control repository, a build > test > verify process can be kicked off, and then a Release Management team can approve the release of that code to a Production deployment.
+codeis checked into the Source Control repository, a build > test > verify process can be kicked off, and then a Release Management team can approve the release of that code to production deployment.

 - Containerized hosting using PaaS technologies